 - Exit Criteria: - a.
 Not re-identified for ATSI for the same student group - b.
-Made sufficient growth in Stage 1: Status and/or ELP indicator - ATSI schools in this cohort that do not meet exit criteria will be designated as CSI in Fall 2023.
+Made sufficient growth in Stage 1: Status and ELP indicator (and Non-Proficiency for High Schools) - ATSI schools in this cohort that do not meet exit criteria will be designated as CSI in Fall 2023.